jacobxperez/rams/README.md

 ### Custom Build

 [Essentials](https://jacobxperez.github.io/essentials/) is built on [LESS](http://lesscss.org/) which extends the capabilities of CSS.
 Use [style.less](https://github.com/jacobxperez/essentials/blob/master/css/style.less) for compiling all necessary modules for your website.
+Instead of releasing the project with a version attach to it each file or module will have its one unique version.

 * [/css/style.less](https://github.com/jacobxperez/essentials/blob/master/css/style.less)

-All main components and dependencies can be found under folder [less](https://github.com/jacobxperez/essentials/tree/master/css/less).
+All components and dependencies can be found under folder [less](https://github.com/jacobxperez/essentials/tree/master/css/less).
 The folder [components](https://github.com/jacobxperez/essentials/tree/master/css/less/components) contains all CSS modules organized by type.
-The folder [mixins](https://github.com/jacobxperez/essentials/tree/master/css/less/mixins) is where all LESS functions are kept and the folder [variables](https://github.com/jacobxperez/essentials/tree/master/css/less/variables) has all necessary files for adjusting the settings of your website.
+The folder [mixins](https://github.com/jacobxperez/essentials/tree/master/css/less/mixins) is where all LESS functions are kept and the folder [variables](https://github.com/jacobxperez/essentials/tree/master/css/less/variables) has all necessary files to adjust the settings of your website.

 * [/css/less](https://github.com/jacobxperez/essentials/tree/master/css/less)
     * [components](https://github.com/jacobxperez/essentials/tree/master/css/less/components)